 The idea behind Connect Ukraine Festival is to create a playground for creative people, to inspire and motivate them to change the world by giving them tools, skills and resources for that.
 To showcase the best startups and most successful projects of Ukrainian creative industry and get them connected with the foreign colleagues, experts and investors.
 To spark innovation within Ukraine, to boost the creative sector of national economics, re-evaluate its underrated creative assets and make it attractive to local and international investments.

-We dealt with a ready name that we didn’t find really fitting for a creative festival, so we have tried to add a bit of fancy to it.
-The brand ID is based on figures +380, that are the international phone code of Ukraine.
-In order to make this visualization of international connexions less transparent, we gave ‘380’ a non-obvious shape—a bit of bizarrity to balance the boring name, which, additionally, obliged us to use Ukraine’s national colors.
+We dealt with a ready name that we didn’t find really fitting for a creative festival, so we tried to add a bit of fancy to it.
+The brand ID is based on figures +380, which is the international phone code of Ukraine.
+In order to make this visualization of international connexions less transparent, we gave ‘380’ a non-obvious shape—a bit of bizarrity to balance the boring name, which, additionally, obliged us to use the national colors.
 Another attempt to break the cliche: the logo plays with sophisticated shades of Dark Turquoise and Mustard/Guacamole, visually close to yellow and blue, but not such trivial and overused.

 The format of the event: TED-like inspiring talks, panel discussions and co-creation sessions.
 Topics included virtual and augmented reality, AI and automation, social impact and sustainability, shareable economics, bitcoin and blockchain.

 Doug Burnett (US), associative creative director at Leo Burnett Worldwide

 David Passiak (US), co-creation guru, author of books ‘Empower’, ‘Disruption Revolution’, ‘Red Bull to Buddha’

 Casey Fenton (US), founder of CouchSurfing, Mastly, Wonder

 Chelsea Rustrum (US), sharing economy expert, Author of ‘It’s a Sharable Life’